peijin94/type3detect/README.md

 ## Method

-### Read data
+### Read and preprocess the data

 The nancay data is in the form of binary, we developed a Matlab data driver to read in the data.
+And use the code 'constback\_sub.m' to remove the long-term background

 ### Binarization

-Use several ways to transform the flux intensity data into binary.
+Use several ways to transform the flux intensity data into binary. (get\_local\_max\_map.m)

 ### Recognition

-Use the Hough transform to recognize the time and frequency range of the Type III radio burst
+Use the Hough transform to recognize the time and frequency range of the Type III radio burst (proc\_event.m)

 ### Identify the backbone

 Take the result of the Hough transform as a initail position and iteratively move the line to find the backbone position.
+The demo code : active\_contour.m
 ![](https://github.com/Pjer-zhang/TypeIIIRadioBurstRecognition/blob/master/img/activecontour.GIF)
 Eventually, we can obtain the centerline of a Type III radio burst.